ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-apps-part1-overview.md

 * Built using the Sitecore Marketplace SDK.
 * Ideal for quick onboarding and understanding Sitecore’s architecture.

-### The shadcn starter kit
+### 2. The shadcn starter kit

-If you prefer a full-stack approach, the ShadCN kit provides more preconfigured components and examples.
+If you prefer a full-stack approach and a quick start using the CLI, the ShadCN kit provides more preconfigured components and examples.

 **Features:**